11 Best STEM Internships for High School Students

 Acceptance Rate - 8-10%, with the last cohort having 23 students.

-If you are specifically interested in an internship in radar systems, then MIT’s LLRISE program will be suited for you.
-Throughout July, you will be taught how to build small radar systems, such as a Doppler and range radar.
-Highly talented scientists and engineers will be working alongside the attendees and assisting them.
-The workshop will be held at two locations: the MIT campus in Cambridge, MA and Lincoln Laboratory in Lexington, MA.
+If you are interested in an internship in radar systems, then MIT’s LLRISE program is ideal for you.
+Throughout July, you will learn how to build small radar systems, such as a Doppler and range radar.
+Highly talented scientists and engineers will work alongside and assist the attendees.
+The workshop will be held at the MIT campus in Cambridge, MA, and Lincoln Laboratory in Lexington, MA.

 Cost: Fully-funded